Public Health Advisory Committee

 a) policy matters affecting health of Minneapolis residents, and

-2. To review the proposed priorities of the Department of Health and Family Support and make recommendations to the City Council; and
+2. To review the proposed priorities of the Minneapolis Health Department and make recommendations to the City Council; and

-3. To consider complaints and views expressed by residents affecting delivery of public health services in Minneapolis, forward those concerns, and make recommendations as necessary to the City Council and/or the Department of Health and Family Support.
+3. To consider complaints and views expressed by residents affecting delivery of public health services in Minneapolis, forward those concerns, and make recommendations as necessary to the City Council and/or the Minneapolis Health Department.